Pumpkin Apple Soup Recipe

 Frequently Asked Questions

 Yes, you can!
-But I personally like to pair pumpkin with green apples as they are slightly tart and balance the sweet taste of the pumpkin perfectly well.
-If you use sweet red apples, the soup will be slightly on the sweeter side.
+However, I prefer pairing pumpkin with green apples, as they are slightly tart and perfectly balance the sweet taste of the pumpkin.
+If you use sweet red apples, the soup will be slightly sweeter.

-You can use any pumpkin that you like or is easily available to you.
-Sugar Pumpkin or Pie Pumpkin is the most common ones.
+You can use any pumpkin that you like or that is easily available.
+Sugar Pumpkins, Kent Pumpkins, or Pie Pumpkins are the most common.
 You can also use Butternut Squash or Kabocha Squash in place of pumpkin.

 Variations

 Roasted – You can also make a roasted version of this soup.
-It has a greater depth of flavors that comes from the caramelization of pumpkin and apples.
-Preheat the oven to 350 degrees F. Cut pumpkin, onion, and apple and line them on a baking sheet.
-Drizzle some extra virgin olive oil, salt, and pepper and roast for 30-40 mins.
-During the last 10 mins, add whole garlic cloves.
+It has a greater depth of flavor that comes from the caramelization of pumpkin and apples.
+Preheat the oven to 360°F. Cut the pumpkin, onions, and apples, and line them on a baking sheet.
+Drizzle with extra-virgin olive oil, salt, and pepper, and roast for 30-40 minutes.
+During the last 10 minutes, add whole garlic cloves.
 Blend the roasted ingredients with vegetable stock.
 Warm the soup in a pan and serve.

-Coconut Milk – You can replace some of the broth with coconut milk to make your soup creamier and velvetier and give it a coconutty taste.
+Coconut Milk – You can replace some of the broth with coconut milk to make your soup creamier and velvety, and add a coconutty flavor.

 Carrots – Add some carrots to the soup.
 It will make the soup sweeter.

-Canned Pumpkin – If you don’t have fresh pumpkin or you want to stir up a quick meal, use canned pumpkin puree instead of cubed pumpkins.
-Sauté onion and garlic with some olive oil in a saucepan.
-Add chopped apples to it and cook for a minute.
-Now add canned pumpkin puree and vegetable stock with salt and pepper.
+Canned Pumpkin – If you don’t have fresh pumpkins or want to stir up a quick meal, use canned pumpkin puree instead of cubed pumpkins.
+Sauté onions and garlic with some olive oil in a saucepan.
+Add chopped apples and cook for 1 minute.
+Now, add the canned pumpkin puree and vegetable stock, along with salt and pepper.
 Bring it to a boil and cover the pan.
 Cook for 15-20 minutes.
-Once done, let the soup cool down for some time and then blend until smooth.
-Ladle the soup in serving bowls and garnish with apple chunks, cinnamon powder, and pumpkin seeds.
+Once done, let the soup cool down and then blend until smooth.
+Ladle the soup into serving bowls and garnish with apple chunks, cinnamon powder, and pumpkin seeds.
 Serve warm.

-Ginger – To add more zest to your soup, you can add some grated fresh ginger while sautéing the vegetables or while bringing the soup to a boil.
+Ginger – To add more zest to your soup, add some grated fresh ginger while sautéing the vegetables or as you bring the soup to a boil.
 You can follow the rest of the recipe as given below.

-Spicy – If you like a spicy pumpkin soup, then make apple pumpkin curry soup with Thai red curry paste, chipotle pepper, or Indian curry powder and some coconut milk.
-Add the paste to the onion-garlic mix, before adding pumpkin and apples.
+Spicy – If you like a spicy pumpkin soup, try making it with apple pumpkin, Thai red curry paste, chipotle pepper, or Indian curry powder, and add some coconut milk.
+Add the paste to the onion-garlic mix before adding pumpkin and apples.
 Add coconut milk while blending.
-Follow the rest of the steps as given below and your curried apple pumpkin soup is ready.
+Follow the steps below, and your curried apple pumpkin soup recipe will be ready.

 Serving Suggestions

-You can serve this yummy soup along with homemade toasted bread, garlic bread, or even with a bruschetta on the side.
+You can serve this yummy soup with homemade toasted bread, garlic bread, or bruschetta.

-Top it with sweet-salty pepitas, toasted pumpkin seeds, pomegranate arils, freshly chopped herbs like parsley, rosemary, oregano, etc, and freshly ground black pepper.
+Top it with sweet-salty pepitas, toasted pumpkin seeds, pomegranate arils, and freshly chopped herbs like parsley, rosemary, and oregano, along with freshly ground black pepper.

-As this soup is quite filling on its own, you can serve a light and refreshing salad on the side for a light meal.
+As this soup fills, you can serve a light and refreshing salad on the side for a light meal.

 Storage Suggestions

-This soup will last in the fridge for about 2-3 days when stored in an airtight container.
+This soup can be stored in the fridge for about 2-3 days in an airtight container.
 To serve again, reheat it in a pan or microwave until nice and warm.

 You can also freeze it for up to a month.

-If you feel the soup has become a little thick, then add in a little vegetable stock or water and heat it well before serving.
+If you feel the soup has become thick, add a little vegetable stock or water and heat it well before serving.

 You Might Also Like